MicrosoftDocs/cpp-docs/docs/sanitizers/error-stack-buffer-overflow.md

 > Address Sanitizer Error: Stack buffer overflow

 A stack buffer overflow can happen many ways in C or C++.
 We provide several examples for this category of error that you can catch by a simple recompile.
-Examples sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example - stack buffer overflow